You can configure workflow version-specific settings in the Settings tab of a workflow version.

 You can reference this parameter using this Liquid statement.

-Click the add icon to add a new pair of data fields, and click Update to save the fields and parameters that you enter.
+Click Add New Mapping to add a new pair of data fields, and click Update to save the fields and parameters that you enter.